 The second aspect of SEO is pay-per-click.
 This is where your site appears in the “sponsored listing” section of the search engine’s results page.
-Also, in Adsense advertising panels in many individual web sites.
+Also, in Adsense advertising panels on many individual websites.
 This requires you first to develop a list of relevant keywords or phrases.
 Then, you write advertising copy by way of titles and descriptions to be displayed to a searcher who uses the keywords or phrases you’ve chosen.

 If a searcher clicks on your “Sponsored Listings” in order to visit your website?
 You pay for that click as per the “maximum bid” threshold that you indicated you are prepared to pay.
 The cost goes from cents for low volume/least popular terms, to multiple dollars $ for very competitive keyword phrases.
 You will see PPC in action on any search.
 Usually 2-3 listings at the top of the page above the organic rankings, and additional listings down the right of the page.
 We also provide Google Adwords campaign management services.

 For many businesses, a combination of organic and PPC search engine optimisation works best.
 This is especially true if you sell a wide variety of items.
-Under those circumstances, it can be difficult to target all possible permutation of keywords and phrases within pages on the site.
-However, using Google Adwords or Yahoo Search Marketing, it is possible to target hundreds or key words and phrases.
-The usual editorial criteria being that you can only use terms which are relevant to the content on your site.
+Under those circumstances, it can be difficult to target all possible permutations of keywords and phrases within pages on the site.
+However, using Google Adwords or Yahoo Search Marketing, it is possible to target hundreds of keywords and phrases.
+The usual editorial criteria are that you can only use terms which are relevant to the content on your site.
 Listings are validated by the PPC editorial staff prior to allowing them to go live online.

 Both organic and PPC options are good at delivering “qualified” traffic to your site.
 E.g. these are visitors who actively searched for the specific product or service, found a link to your site and clicked on it.